 “It’s my firm belief that learning to cook has everything to do with figuring out what works best for you.
-There are so many ways to cook that one ingredient; and which one you choose can depend on your time and tools available, preferred taste and texture, mood, and even the weather.
-My goal is to empower my students to get free from following recipes strictly.”
+There are so many ways to cook that one ingredient; and which way you choose can depend on your time and tools available, preferred taste and texture, mood, and even the weather.
+My goal is to empower my students to loosen up a bit when following recipes.”

-“I looked around and no one really offers these type of cooking classes, as in almost all you will only be following recipes together.
+“I looked around and no one really offers these type of cooking classes.
+In almost all other cooking classes you will only be following recipes together.
 In my classes, we will be focusing on 1 subject only.
-We will discuss the techniques, do experiments, test the differences, all to help you understand and become free of other people’s recipes, or learn to understand how you can use them as an inspiration only.”
+We will discuss the techniques, do experiments, test the differences, all to help you understand and become free of other people’s recipe.
+Or – at least – to help you understand how you can use them as an inspiration only.”

 “Yes, there are classes that we won’t be cooking a (full) meal, but I think you get so much more out of these type of classes.
 You will gain confidence to make dishes how you like them, and I think that’s what learning to cook is all about.”

 You can hop on and hop off for the classes you are interested in, or join chef Edie every Monday evening.